Boroviak-Lab/SpatialModelling/SpatialModelling/README.txt

 1) 3D reconstruction of expression patterns from projected samples in 3D
 2) 2D reconstruction of tissues at chosen plane bisections
-3) 1D reconstructions along a given trajectory (for extracting AP gradients)
+3) 1D reconstructions along a given trajectory (for extracting AP gradients or for generating virtual 2D gastruloids)

 Other demo code is availble: